matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 ```

 In this example the block list middleware has been configured for HTTP `GET` and `PUT` requests to the `/status/200` endpoint.
 Requests to these endpoints will be rejected with `HTTP 403 Forbidden`.
-Note:
- - the block list has been configured to be case sensitive, so calls to `GET /Status/200` will not be rejected
+Note that the block list has been configured to be case sensitive, so calls to `GET /Status/200` will not be rejected.
- - the endpoint path has not been terminated with `$` so requests to, for example, `GET /status/200/foobar` will be rejected as the [regular expression pattern match]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware#endpoint-parsing" >}}) will recognise this as `GET /status/200`
+Note also that the endpoint path has not been terminated with `$`.
+Requests to, for example, `GET /status/200/foobar` will be rejected as the [regular expression pattern match]({{< ref "product-stack/tyk-gateway/middleware/block-list-middleware#endpoint-parsing" >}}) will recognise this as `GET /status/200`.

 ## Configuring the Block List in the API Designer
 You can use the API Designer in the Tyk Dashboard to configure the block list middleware for your Tyk Classic API by following these steps.